Why (and How) I Co-Founded K15t Software

 We eventually had luck convincing some of our customers to use our products.
 But even when they didn't, we would still collect fresh ideas and use them to build new products and solutions.
 We eventually became an Atlassian Expert in May 2010, and would grow to become Enterprise and Platinum Experts some time later.
 Today, we continue to be a Platinum Solution Partner with most of our customers located in Germany, Austria, and Switzerland.

 So where are we now?
-Today K15t Software is a team of about 50 colleagues, 20 of whom help our customers run Atlassian Software and 30 others who design, create, and support apps for the Jira and Confluence platforms.
-I'll save the story of how exactly K15t got to this point for another day, but for now I hope you've enjoyed learning a little about how – and why – K15t Software began.
+Today K15t is a team of about 60 colleagues, part of whom help our customers run their Atlassian tools and others who design, create, and support apps for the Jira and Confluence platforms.
+I'll save the story of how exactly K15t got to this point for another day, but for now I hope you've enjoyed learning a little about how – and why – K15t began.